As of 11/26/2025

 Price trendDownward leading to the pattern.

-ShapeLooks like a diamond, but usually one tilted to the side.
+ShapeLooks like a diamond, but often tilted to the side.

-TrendlinesPrices form higher peaks and lower valleys (a broadening pattern) in the first part of the pattern, then price action narrows with lower peaks and higher valleys.
+TrendlinesPrices form higher peaks and lower valleys (a broadening pattern) in the first part of the pattern, then price action narrows with lower peaks and higher valleys (a symmetrical triangle).
 Trendlines outline many of the peaks and valleys, forming a diamond shape.

 TouchesPrices will touch each trendline once or twice.
 Don't worry if your lines cross some of the price outliers.